WHAT IS “WHOLE BIBLE”?

 TANAKH – ITS THREE SECTIONS

+The first part of the Bible is called the Tanakh (aka, “Old Testament”).
 The word Tanakh (pron.
-“Tuh-knock“) is an acronym for the three parts of what is called the “Old Testament”:
+“Tuh-knock“) is an acronym for the three parts that comprise it:

 T = Torah (trans. “law”)

 N = Nevi’im (“Prophets”)

 K = Ketuvim (“Writings”)

 Yeshua (Jesus) comes very close to using this acronym in His own identification of the three parts of the Scriptures when He is speaking to His disciples after His resurrection:

 These are My words which I spoke to you while I was still with you, that all things which are written about Me in the LAW OF MOSES, and THE PROPHETS and THE PSALMS must be fulfilled.
 (Luke 24:44; Emphasis Mine)

 Here we can clearly see that Yeshua (Jesus) broke the Tanakh down into its three respective parts: Law, Prophets, and Psalms.
 A question we could ask here is why did He say “Psalms” rather than “the Writings”?
 I believe it’s because this third part of the Scriptures was still being argued as far as what books should be officially recognized within the canon, so He chose to use the one chief writing within that particularly section to represent that section.
 If He was here on earth today ministering, I am fully convinced that He would use the term Tanakh.
 But in either case, He broke down the Tanakh into THREE sections, just as Jews do to this day; whereas, in the church, we have the “Old Testament” broke down into the following FOUR sections: Law, history, poetry/wisdom, and prophets.

 THE NEW COVENANT – A COMPANION TEXT?